chiragpuniyanii/nodejs-repo/README.md

 # 🚀 End-to-End DevOps CI/CD Pipeline with Monitoring (Node.js Application)

+---

 ## 📌 Project Overview

-This project demonstrates a complete end-to-end DevOps pipeline where a Node.js application is built, tested, containerized, deployed, and monitored using industry-standard tools.
+Production-style DevOps pipeline demonstrating how a Node.js application is built, tested, containerized, deployed, and monitored using industry-standard tools.

-The pipeline is fully automated using Jenkins and follows a production-style workflow including CI/CD and monitoring.
+The pipeline is fully automated using Jenkins and follows CI/CD best practices with support for scalable deployment.

 ---

 ## 🎯 Objective

-The objective of this project is to design and implement a CI/CD pipeline that automatically builds, tests, and deploys a containerized application whenever code is pushed to the repository.
+To design and implement a CI/CD pipeline that automatically builds, tests, and deploys a containerized application whenever code is pushed to the repository.

 ---